Zooce/toy_payments_engine/README.md

 | dispute    |   -2.0 |    5.0 | -2.0 |   3.0 |  false |
 | resolve    |   -2.0 |    3.0 |  0.0 |   3.0 |  false |

-If this is chargebacked, we commit to this and add those funds back and lock the account.
+If this is charged back, we commit to this and add those funds back and lock the account.

 Example: